-On July 27, 2021, the Company entered into an employment agreement with Irwin D. Simon in connection with his appointment as Chief Executive Officer and Chairman of the Board following the business combination with Aphria, Inc., at an annual base salary of \$1,700,000, effective as of the Effective Date, which may be increased but not decreased, as determined at an annual review of his performance and compensation by the Compensation Committee.
+On July 27, 2021, the Company entered into an employment agreement with Irwin D. Simon in connection with his appointment as Chief Executive Officer and Chairman of the Board following the business combination with Aphria Inc., at an annual base salary of \$1,700,000, effective as of the Effective Date, which may be increased but not decreased, as determined at an annual review of his performance and compensation by the Compensation Committee.
 On July 26, 2022, Ms. Simon's annual base salary was increased to \$1,819,000 for Fiscal Year 2023.

 Mr. Simon is eligible to earn an additional annual performance-based cash bonus in amounts ranging from 200% of his base salary at "target" to 350% of his base salary at "maximum," if performance benchmarks, as determined in accordance with the employment agreement, are met.
-For the Fiscal Year 2022, the Compensation Committee determined Mr. Simon's annual cash bonus to be \$0.
+For the Fiscal Year 2023, the Compensation Committee determined Mr. Simon's annual cash bonus to be \$1,909,950, or 30% of his maximum target amount.

 Mr. Simon is also entitled to participate in the 2018 Equity Plan or any other equity compensation plan adopted and/or modified from time to time by the Compensation Committee.
 Mr. Simon is eligible to earn annual long-term incentive awards as a percentage of his base salary in effect on the grant date of such awards, 250% of his base salary at "target", with such percentage to be determined by the Board.
-For Fiscal Year 2022, the Compensation Committee determined Mr. Simon's annual RSU equity grant to be \$4,250,000 in value as of the grant date (or 1,200,565 RSUs).
+For Fiscal Year 2023, the Compensation Committee determined Mr. Simon's annual RSU equity grant to be \$4,547,000 in value as of the grant date (or 2,356,218 RSUs).